Godmartinz/Node-LTI-1.3-library/README.md

 npm start
 ```

-Now that your server is running, you are able to access the Tool's generated Client Public key by making a GET request with to `<your base URL>/publickey/< ConsumerName >`.
+Now that your server is running, you are able to access the Tool's generated Client Public key by making a GET request with `<your base URL>` as a parameter to `<your base URL>/publickey`.
 This key must be put into the Tool's Public Key field in Step 4 above on the Platform.

 ---